zasshuwu/nogamioka/public/anh-resume.md

 -   This project never saw the light of day due to sudden cancellations.
 -   Almost 2 months of work and improvements went out the window.
 -   Built using Next.js, MUI components and custom styling.
--   Embedded with my own CTF-like web challenge (later stages not available because I shut down my development servers).
+-   Embedded with my own CTF-like web challenge (later stages not available because I shut down my development servers). -->

+## Awards

+-	FRQNT Stipend Recipient, October 2020, for work in Inertial Sensing Lab under Prof. Larnder.

+## Other Interests

+-	Music, cultural exchange, travelling.
+-	Messing around with Awesome Selfhosted.
+-	Gaming.